EconomyLens.com

 Moscow's Domodedovo airport is Russia's fourth-busiest. ©AFP

 Moscow (AFP) – The Russian government plans to sell Moscow’s Domodedovo airport early next year, several months after taking ownership of the asset over allegations it had come under foreign control, Russia’s finance minister said Tuesday.
-Finance Minister Anton Siluanov did not say why Russia was selling the airport — the country’s fourth busiest — but stated that the government had done “a lot of work” on it and that it was aware of potential bidders.
+Finance Minister Anton Siluanov did not say why Russia was selling the airport — the country’s fourth busiest, but said the government had done “a lot of work” on it and that it was aware of potential bidders.

 Related